wrightdylan/advent-of-code-2024/README.md

 4. Some hits for day part 1 were palindromes, and part 2 required only diagonal crosses
 5. I had quite a few false positives for day 5 part 2 when trying `easier' solutions
 6. Day 6 part 1 was fairly straightforward, but part 2 kept encountering false positives from 8 attempted solutions.
 7. Day 7... good old ADS classes.
-It could be a bit faster though.
+It could be a bit faster though. *Now 10x faster*